-WhatSugar Blog is the first website to showcase the multitude of sugars and sweeteners available at national retailers and natural foods stores from coast to coast in the United States.
-It is a much-needed, long overdue guide to help you navigate the sweetener aisle and make sense of the variety of options and brands.
+WhatSugar Blog is the first website to showcase the multitude of sugars and sweeteners available at national retailers and natural food stores from coast to coast in the United States.
+It is a much-needed, long-overdue guide to help you navigate the sweetener aisle and make sense of the variety of options and brands.

 The fact that I am asked time and time again, "What is the best sweetener?" is not surprising.
 The answer is complicated because it varies from person to person and depends on personal priorities and concerns.
 For some, it is the sweetener with the best taste or the healthiest choice.
-For others, it is a natural, minimally processed sweetener, without anything artificial, synthetic and genetically modified (GMO).
-For those following a specific diet, it is a sweetener free of sugar, calories, or low carb.
-WhatSugar Blog is here to help you find the best sweeteners for your specific needs.
+For others, it is a natural, minimally processed sweetener, without anything artificial, synthetic, and genetically modified (GMO).
+It might be sugar-free, zero-calories, or a low carb sweetener for those following a specific diet.
+WhatSugar Blog is here to help you find the best sweeteners for your particular needs.

-The exhaustive and painstaking search for the best sweeteners for a specific need involves gathering information from products’ labels, ingredients list, website, and manufacturers.
+The exhaustive and painstaking search for the best sweeteners for a specific need involves gathering information from products' labels, ingredients list, nutrition facts, website, and manufacturers.
 It is a complicated task.
-As a chemical engineer and food technologist (who has previously done food science research in three universities abroad and in America), I spent three years searching among the dizzying array of sweetener choices to be able to sort them out in a clear, consumer-friendly fashion.
-I knew since the beginning this was an ambitious project, where attention to detail and the ability to simplify a great amount of difficult information in a precise matter were paramount.
-My goal is this website becomes a guide for home cooks, bakers, chefs, healthcare professionals, or to anyone not willing to sacrifice sweetness in their life.
+As a chemical engineer and food technologist (I have done food science research in three universities abroad and in America), I spent three years searching among the dizzying array of sweetener choices to be able to sort them out in a clear, consumer-friendly fashion.
+I knew since the beginning, this was an ambitious project, where attention to detail and the ability to simplify an enormous amount of confusing information in a precise matter were paramount.
+My goal is this website becomes a guide for home cooks, bakers, chefs, healthcare professionals, or anyone not willing to sacrifice sweetness in their life.

 Since December 2016, I have been on a continuous quest to discover sweeteners with or without calories, natural, synthetic, and artificial in stores across the United States.
-Officially launched nationwide in 2019, I hope readers connect with the WhatSugar Blog to make informed choices and come to decisions about which sweeteners are best for them.
+Officially launched nationwide in 2019, I hope you connect with the WhatSugar Blog to make informed choices and come to decisions about which sweeteners are best for you.

 What does the WhatSugar Blog offer you?

-Enjoy having thousands of sweeteners conveniently sorted out, as I spend hundreds of hours researching them so you don't have to.
+Enjoy having thousands of sweeteners conveniently sorted out, as I spend hundreds of hours researching them, so you don't have to.
 Explore products and brands you would not have come across otherwise.
 Choose the best sweetener for your personal preferences like zero calories, keto-, diabetic-, or tooth-friendly.
-Find similar alternatives, comparable brands, and practical information such as ingredients, nutrients, glycemic index, net carbs, sweetness, serving size, household measure/conversion charts (how to measure at home to get the same sweetness as table sugar), and cost compared to table sugar.
-To help you quickly recognize a product, see the front-of-the-package image of every product in all forms they are sold (liquid, granulated, powdered, sachets, cubes or tablets).
+Find similar alternatives, comparable brands, and practical information.
+See ingredients, nutrients, glycemic index, net carbs, sweetness, serving size, household measure/conversion charts (how to measure at home to get the same sweetness as table sugar), and cost compared to table sugar.
+Quickly recognize a product by seeing the front-of-the-package image of every product in all forms they are sold (liquid, granulated, powdered, sachets, cubes, or tablets).

 How to browse through this website?

-For starters, select the explore page to find sweeteners sorted into three groups based on the calories they provide: zero calorie, reduced calorie, and sugars.
-To explore the site further, simply visit each sweetener category's page in the main menu bar.
+For starters, select the What's in Stores?
+Page to find sweeteners sorted into three groups based on the calories they provide: zero-calorie, reduced-calorie, and sugars.
+To explore the site further, visit each sweetener category's page in the main menu bar.
 Refer to my blog posts, if you are looking for details of each sweetener such as source, production methods, appearance, taste, degree of sweetness, digestion & metabolism, culinary roles, price, safety, and pros & cons.
 The WhatSugar Blog is often in bullet point format instead of paragraphs to make it easier for readers to get the idea.

-If you find a product you are really interest in, click on the Try it button to be linked to that product on Amazon, where you can make an informed decision about that sweetener.
+If you find a product you are interested in, click the Try it button to be linked to that product on Amazon.
 Once on Amazon, read good and bad reviews.
-Scrool down and check all Q&As.
+Scroll down and check all Q&As.
 Find images of labels and nutrition facts.
 Check price and package sizes.
 Purchase it if you want or just come back to explore other alternatives.
-Remember that this blog is reader-supported.
-When you buy through Amazon links, this blog may earn a small affiliate commission, and you support my work.
-Amazon was the chosen one as no one else carriers thousands of sweeteners.
+Please note this blog is reader-supported.
+When you buy through Amazon links, this blog may earn an affiliate commission, at no cost to you.
+That way, you support my work and make this website ads-free.

 How often are pages updated with new products?